rachel-r-han/rachel-r-han.github.io/field-research.md

 ## Mausoleum of Qin Shi Huang

-Exploring how monumental architecture shapes emotional distance and historical imagination.
+Examining how monumental architecture creates emotional distance and shapes perceptions of imperial memory.

 <a href="/research-spatial-scale/">